-Many people with asthma need to take medication every day to control their asthma and prevent symptoms from developing.
-These are called controller medications (also called preventive or maintenance medications).
-Most work by reducing inflammation of the airways; others work by relaxing the airways and making them wider.
-Controller medications are slow acting, meaning that they can take days or even weeks to begin working.
-They don't provide immediate relief of symptoms and shouldn't be used when an effect is needed quickly.
-This requires faster-acting medications (known as rescue medications) that can work on the spot.
+Long-term control medicines are slow acting, which means they can take days or even weeks to begin working.
+They don't provide immediate relief of symptoms and shouldn't be used when treatment is needed quickly.
+This requires faster-acting medicines (known as quick-relief medicines) that can work right away.

-© 1995-2013 The Nemours Foundation/KidsHealth.
+© 1995-2014 The Nemours Foundation/KidsHealth.
 All rights reserved.